OSGeo/grass-tutorials/CONTRIBUTING.md

 ````

+Notes:

+- Use appropriate categories (tags), include whether the tutorial is *beginner*, *intermediate*, or *advanced*.

-Use `eval: false` so that Quarto doesn't run the code during building of the website.
+- Use `eval: false` so that Quarto doesn't run the code during building of the website.

-Specifying format `ipynb: default` will create a Jupyter notebook during the build process and link it from the tutorial page.
+- Specifying format `ipynb: default` will create a Jupyter notebook during the build process and link it from the tutorial page.

 ## Images